-You can start the variantCaller plugin from a completed run report.
-If the sequencing run includes barcodes, you can apply one configuration that you saved previously all barcodes, or you can apply a different configuration for individual barcodes.
+You can run the variantCaller plugin on a completed run report in Torrent Suite [TM] Software.
+If the sequencing run includes barcodes, you can apply one configuration that you saved previously to all barcodes, or you can apply a different configuration for individual barcodes.
+See "Create a custom configuration for the variantCaller plugin" on page 197 for more information.

-- In the Data tab, click Completed Runs & Reports, then click the Report Name for the completed sequencing Run of interest. - 2.
-Click Plugins → Select Plugins to Run.

-3. Select the variantCaller plugin.
-The variantCaller plugin configuration screen opens.
+- 1. In the Data tab, click Completed Runs & Reports screen, then click the Report Name link for the completed sequencing run of interest. - 2.
+Click Plugins ▶ Select Plugins to Run, then click the name of the plugin that you want to run. - 3.
+In the Select a Plugin to Run dialog box, select the variantCaller plugin, then click Configure.
+The Configure Plugin window appears.